rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 <a name="Exercise3"></a>
 ## Exercise 3: Deploy a simulated camera array ##

 Devices that transmit events to an Azure IoT hub must first be registered with that IoT hub.
 Once registered, a device can send events to an IoT hub using one of several protocols, including HTTPS, [AMPQ](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-complete-v1.0-os.pdf), and [MQTT](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.pdf).
-In addition, calls must be authenticated, and IoT hubs support several authentication protocols as described in [Control access to IoT hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-security).
+Calls must be authenticated, and IoT hubs support several forms of authentication as described in [Control access to IoT hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-security).
 In this exercise, you will create a Node.js app that registers an array of simulated cameras with the IoT hub you created in the previous exercise.

 1. If Node.js isn't installed on your computer, go to https://nodejs.org/ and install it it now.
 You can determine whether Node is installed — and what version is installed — by opening a Command Prompt or terminal window and typing the following command: